You can’t go wrong with a Po Boy sandwich when you visit NOLA. But where can you find the best Po Boy in New Orleans?

 Final Thoughts on New Orleans Po Boys

 Fatter and happier than when we started the day, we had the answer to our original question about the best Po Boys.
 The answer is New Orleans.
-When you’re there, eat a Po Boy.
+When you’re in NOLA, eat a Po Boy.
 Maybe two.
 You won’t be sorry.

 Parkway Bakery and Tavern is located at 538 Hagan Avenue, New Orleans, LA 70119, United States.